jeje1197/nba_game_scraper/README.md

 - game status (start time / game clock),
 - game score

+In this stage, I took it a step further and added predictions to guess who would win the matchup for each game.

 ## Storing
 Finally, once all the data for each game was properly formatted.
 I stored it in a .csv file using Pandas.

-This left the option for automating the process to occur daily at specific intervals and storing it in a database of choice.
+This left the option for automating the prediction process to occur daily at specific intervals and storing the data in a database.